Ordinance Consolidation

 About the Project

-The first section for review by the Ordinance Committee is the proposed Section H Outdoor Lighting Standards that will be incorporated in Chapter 405B Site Plan Review ordinance.
-The lighting standards found in Design Standards for Commercial Districts will be repealed.
+The first section for review by the Ordinance Committee were the proposed Section H Outdoor Lighting Standards that are incorporated in Chapter 405B Site Plan Review Ordinance.

 - Clarified applicability, adding language to ensure redevelopment must comply with these standards.